K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 Click the "Visualize" menu on the left.
 ![026]

-Select Visualized Object (①) from the Visualize Menu then click the ② icon.
+Select ①Visualized Object  from the Visualize Menu then click the ② icon.
 ![033]

 ### <div id='3-2-3'/> 3.2.3.
 Dashboard